andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   ## Do you want to get involved in Real Help Doncaster?

-  Whether your interested in getting involved personally, on behalf of your community group, workplace or college, or as a business, there are many ways you can help.
+  Whether you are interested in getting involved personally, on behalf of your community group, workplace or college, or as a business, there are many ways you can help.